 Q: When people hear about translating and transcreating they might think they are the same thing, tell me what sets them apart from each other?

-A: When we are talking about translating, we care more about the translation from one language to another, however when we are talking about transcreating we care more about how the final copy or translation feels to the audience or reader.
+A: There is always a confusion when we talk about translating and transcreating.
+When we are talking about translating, we care more about the translation from one language to another, however when we are talking about transcreating we care more about how the final copy or translation feels to the audience or reader.
 While transcreating you need to take into account cultural differences, advertising limits, or other conflicts.
 You need to adapt your translations in order to avoid these things.
 As a translator, your main role would be telling people what the source means in a readable, precious manner.
 However, a copywriter + a translator equals a transcreator.
 Transcreators use the source as reference material including brand assets, target consumers, what image the brand wants to project, and what the main idea of the campaign is.
 His or her main role is to write the copy in the target language to reflect the main idea and adapt to the source based on cultural differences and advertising limits.
 Transcreating is usually used for marketing and would be read by a large audience to show parts of the brand or image.

 Q: When you receive a project that requires you to transcreate something, what is that process usually like?
 How about for translating copywrite material?